SamuelMiddendorp/Rust-Multi-Stage-Building/README.md

  `[+] Building 185.1s (21/21) FINISHED`
 -   Second run we run the exact same command with no changes to the source code: <br />
  `[+] Building 1.1s (21/21) FINISHED`
-    - We can take a closer look at what actions docker is actually caching for us (its almost everything): <br />
+    - We can take a closer look at what actions docker is actually caching for us (it's almost everything): <br />
         ```
         => CACHED [main 2/6] COPY . /app
         => CACHED [main 3/6] WORKDIR /app